leimao/CUDA-GEMM-Optimization/README.md

 ### FP16 GEMM

-The FP16 custom GEMM kernels V00 to V06 do not utilize the Tensor Cores.
-The FP16 cuBLAS GEMM kernel and custom GEMM kernels V07 utilize the Tensor Cores.
+The FP16 custom GEMM kernels V00 to V06 do not utilize the NVIDIA Tensor Cores.
+The FP16 cuBLAS GEMM kernel and custom GEMM kernels V07 utilize the NVIDIA Tensor Cores.

 | GEMM Kernel                       | TFLOPS   |                                                                                         Kernel Description |
 | :-------------------------------- | -------- | ---------------------------------------------------------------------------------------------------------: |